Energy in Cambodia: Overview

+Since 1991, Cambodia has been included in the United Nations' list of least developed countries.
+The country has been growing its electrical grid in order to provide more homes and families with electricity.
 Along with other ASEAN member states, Cambodia remains one of the most vulnerable countries to climate change in the world; therefore, it is recommended that the country focuses on developing more renewable energy as part of climate change mitigation policies.